 The retirement multiplier is a factor used in the formula to determine a final retirement benefit.
 The retirement multiplier for nonhazardous duty members is 1.70%.
-Calculating the Benefit See definition under Plan 1.

 Average Final Compensation

 A member's average final compensation is the average of the 60 consecutive months of highest compensation as a covered employee.